How long do we have to wait to see our final proofs?

 Might I suggest that you book me for an hours pre-wedding shoot.
 This is a great chance for you both to become a bit more relaxed in front of the camera, and I can figure out what works best for you both, before the big day, whilst getting some lovely photographs in the process.
 You can also use the photographs from this shoot to create personalised invitations and thank you cards, as well as a ‘sign-in’ book or ‘signing board’, which is a nice way for guests to leave messages to the happy couple.

-Can we get a disc with all of the unedited photos for our personal records?
+Can we get a copy of all of the unedited photos for our personal records?

 I am getting married in the winter, and am worried about the fact that it gets darker earlier.
 Will this be a problem for the photographs?